 About Our Project

 Our goal at the Western New York Law Center (WNYLC) is to protect generational wealth, such as home ownership, personal assets, and other possessions, for low-income families who are historically disadvantaged.
-We are currently serving Erie County, NY.
+We are currently serving Erie, Niagara, Wyoming, and Genesee Counties, NY.

 We know that many families in and around Buffalo, NY may experience difficulties when planning for the future.
 As a result, many are unable to refinance their home-loans or secure other lines of credit necessary to maintain and repair a home.
 This is one of the primary reasons for wealth inequality in lower-income communities, with a particularly harmful effect on communities of color.
 We want to change that by helping you properly pass the wealth, generated through assets like home ownership, to future generations.